 Helmsman: Ease to five… Starboard five now, sir.

 Pilot: Very well.

 13. Keep the buoy/ mark/ beacon/ lighthouse… on port side / starboard side/ ahead

 Self explanatory.
 Keep the target on the side the pilot tells you.

-Sometimes, he does not give order on any course but these markers.
+Sometimes, he does not give any course but only these markers.

 Your response: Leading lights dead ahead now, Mr. Pilot.